plexus/arnebrasseur.net/source/2015-10-19-Exploring-Ruby-Macros.md

   y b)
 ```

-Because lisp has macros, it is possible to add languages features in 3rd party code, features that would have to be provided by the language implementor otherise.
-There are lisp libraries that add object orientation, CSP channels, or logic programming, introducing new forms like defclass, defmethod, or go loops.
+Because LISP has macros, it is possible to add languages features in 3rd party code, features that would have to be provided by the language implementor otherwise.
+There are LISP libraries that add object orientation, CSP channels, or logic programming, introducing new forms like `defmethod`, `defclass`, or Go loops.

 We can do similar things with Ruby macros, but because we are bound by the existing parser we can't introduce new forms.
 So our macro calls will resemble method calls, rather than built-in keywords.
-The issue here is that the parser is aware of keywords like class or def, but not of the ones our macros introduce.
+The issue here is that the parser is aware of keywords like `class` or `def`, but it doesn't know about the keywords our macros try to introduce.

 As an illustration, originally I thought of having macros look like this: